satori-chatbots/user-simulator/README.md

 ## Usage

 In order to run the simulator, a specific chatbot should be deployed previously (i.e Taskyto, Rasa...).
-The script "autorun.py" contains the functions tu load the user simulator profile, start a conversation with the chatbot and save this conversation and it's configuration parámeters.
+The script "autorun.py" contains the functions to load the user simulator profile, start a conversation with the chatbot and save this conversation and its configuration parámeters.
 The user simulator profile is stored in yaml files, which should be located in some folder (`user_sim/yaml/user_sim_bikesqa.yaml`).

 ## Environment Configuration